The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 What is the easiest 8,000m peak to climb?

 Cho Oyu (8,188m) is widely considered the easiest eight-thousander due to its relatively non-technical standard route on the Tibetan side, which is essentially a high-altitude walk-up compared to the technical challenges of peaks like K2 or Kangchenjunga.
-Manaslu is often cited as the second most accessible.
+Manaslu is often cited as the second most accessible, though access restrictions on the Tibet side have complicated Cho Oyu expeditions in recent years.

 What is the hardest 8,000m peak to climb?